rlieben/Eindproject/README.md

 emission, which triggers one out of these three graphs, selected by a dropdown menu (MVP):
     - Greenhouse emissions, with tooltip and checkbox for the kinds of emission (MVP)
     - Energy use, with tooltip and checkbox for renewable energy (MVP)
-    - Forest area and protected terrestial and marine areas, with tooltip and checkbox which of the two has to be shown.
+    - Forest area and protected terrestrial and marine areas, with tooltip and checkbox which of the two has to be shown.

 #### Data:
 All data is from https://data.worldbank.org/.
-The data does not need to be transformed.
+The data needs to be transformed to JSON format.

 #### External components:
 - D3 library : "https://d3js.org/d3.v3.min.js"